adhusson/miniota/README.md

 ## Comparison to iota

-We only have presence/absence of nodes (no links, parents, labels).
+No quantifiers.
+Only have presence/absence of nodes (no links, parents, labels).

 ## Overview